Uppu Kappurambu

 Uppu Kappurambu is a 2025 Indian Telugu-language comedy drama film produced by Ellanar Films and released by Amazon Prime Video.
 It was directed by Ani I. V. Sasi from a screenplay written by Vasanth Maringanti.
-The film stars Suhas and Keerthy Suresh in lead roles.
+The film stars Keerthy Suresh and Suhas.

 Uppu Kappurambu was released on 4 July 2025, on Amazon Prime Video, to positive reviews from critics, who praised the narrative and its tone.

 Plot

 A fictional village confronts a bizarre dilemma when their cemetery runs out of burial space, leading to uproarious situations as the townspeople unite to find creative solutions.

 Production

 The film was shot in 28 days.

 Music

 The soundtrack and background score is composed by Sweekar Agasthi.